grusite/practica-back-avanzado-nodejs/README.md

 - MondoDB: To start a local server execute `mongod --dbpath='/home/grusite/data/db'`
 - To init the DB execute `npm run installDB`
+- To init the worker that create image thumbnails: `node services/thumbnailWorker.js`
 - To start the server execute `npm run dev`
 - To execute linter in all files `npm run linter`
 - To start the server with the DB formated and the linter `npm run initDB-dev`